Pets at Home Executes Share Buyback Program - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Pets at Home Group Plc has executed a share buyback program, purchasing 70,000 of its ordinary shares through Deutsche Numis.
-The shares, bought at prices ranging from 218.20 GBp to 225.60 GBp, will be cancelled, reducing the total number of shares in issue to 456,691,054.
+Pets at Home Group Plc has executed a share buyback program, purchasing 70,000 of its ordinary shares at prices ranging from 221.20 GBp to 226.20 GBp.
+The repurchased shares will be canceled, adjusting the total number of shares in issue to 456,621,054.
 This move is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value.

 The most recent analyst rating on (GB:PETS) stock is a Hold with a £2.60 price target.
 To see the full list of analyst forecasts on Pets at Home stock, see the GB:PETS Stock Forecast page.